fearthecowboy/translate-strings/readme.md

  * @param literals the literal values in the tagged template
  * @param values the inserted values in the template
  *
- * The following tag is needed to identify the translator function for the tool:
  * @translator
  */
 export function i(literals: TemplateStringsArray, ...values: Array<string | number | boolean | undefined | Date>) {